 The evil consequences of fornication and adultery

-Imaam Ibn Al-Qayyim may Allah have mercy upon him said,
+Imaam Ibn Al-Qayyim said,

 "Fornication and adultery combine all evils; weakness in commitment to the religion, lack of piety, corruption of manhood and the decrease of praiseworthy jealousy.
 You will never find an adulterer or fornicator who is pious, fulfils his promises, is truthful in his speech, maintains friendship or has jealousy over his wife; he will be characterised by lies, deception, betrayal, accepting prohibitions and not being mindful of Allah."
 All these characteristics are consequences of fornication and adultery.